Are Square Business Cards A Good Idea? Going Counterculture

 Marketing supply companies have already specialized in manufacturing them to fulfill our wishes concerning the design and other factors.

-As highlighted on Moo’s homepage, we can upload our images, choose from recommended templates, or edit our card online.
+As highlighted on Moo’s homepage, we can upload our images, choose from recommended templates, or edit the cards online.

-We can also choose from a vast selection of materials (cotton, paper, etc.) and paper finishes (matte, gloss, soft-touch, high gloss), or even decide on a double-sided model.
+We can also choose from a vast selection of materials and paper finishes or even decide on a double-sided model.

 To make the cards more special, they’re also available with rounded corners, as written on the homepage mentioned above.